gamer-connects/gamer-connects.github.io/index.md

 # Future Additions

-## Landing Page
+### Landing Page

-The landing page will provide a brief summary of the web application, prompt users to sign up or log in, and have an option to learn more which will direct them to this page.
+The landing page will include:

+- A short description of the app
+- Call-to-action buttons:
+  - Sign up
+  - Log in
+- A link that directs users to this page for more information

 The landing page is expected to look like:

+### Home Page

+The home page will include: